icesnowsun/icesnowsun.github.io/_projects/4_project.md

 Six is a small number, which is exactly why it warranted checking rather than assuming.

+Adults and children turned out not to look the same.
+In adults, QTc tracked with sex, diuretic use, QRS duration, serum ALT, anion gap, and diastolic blood pressure; in children, with younger age and serum bicarbonate and creatinine.
+Higher hemoglobin was associated with shorter QTc in both.
+The factors driving risk in this population differed from those in the general African American population the reference model was built on — which is the finding that made the external comparison worth doing.

 ## Surrounding work

-Two related studies came out of the same program at the University of Mississippi Medical Center:
+Two related studies came out of the same NIH-supported program:

-- Genetic variants and effect modifiers of QT prolongation in sickle cell disease {% cite zhang2024genetic %}
+- **Genetic variants and QT prolongation** {% cite zhang2024genetic %}.
+We built
+  an unweighted polygenic risk score to capture the combined effect of multiple variants, and found that serum ALT modified it: the genetic signal was visible in patients with normal ALT but not in those with elevated ALT, implicating liver health in cardiac risk.
-- Amino acid signatures during sickle cell pain crisis, pointing to alterations in nitric oxide and energy metabolism, analyzed by partial least squares-discriminant analysis {% cite zhou2022aminoacid %}
+- **Amino acid signatures during pain crisis** {% cite zhou2022aminoacid %}.
+  Comparing 29 patients in vaso-occlusive crisis against 29 in steady state by partial least squares-discriminant analysis, amino acids in the nitric oxide pathway (arginine, citrulline, ornithine) and in energy metabolism fell during crisis, while glutamic acid, associated with oxidative stress, rose.

 ## Context